 - Design diagrams

 - A satisfied client

-Customers are important stakeholders and for every process there can be two types of internal or external.
-You can think of customers in two ways: they can either be your clients like the organisation for which you are developing the software and who are going to be the end users.
-Or customers can be your employees performing the process using outputs produced at the previous step.
+Customers are important stakeholders and for every process, there can be two types of internal or external.
+You can think of customers in two ways: they can either be your clients like the organisation for which you are developing the software and who are going to be the end-users.
+Customers can also be your employees performing the process using outputs produced at the previous step.
 Since essentially they both use the process outputs, they both can be called customers.

 To follow the same example, the customers would include: